-After many great milestones, accolades and awards, the Berry family were able to celebrate 60 years of being involved in the hotel and leisure industry in 2012.
+In 2012 after many great milestones, accolades and awards, the Berry family were able to celebrate 60 years of being involved in the hotel and leisure industry.

 Matt Wilkinson who joined the company in August 2001 was appointed to the Board of Directors in September 2013.

 The Midland celebrates 80 years